Harris Health System Faculty

 Stephanie Hessel PT, DPT, NCS

 Stephanie Hessel graduated from Louisiana State University in 2007 with a Bachelor of Science in Kinesiology.
 She received a Doctorate in Physical Therapy from Texas Woman's University in 2010.
 She has been working at Harris Health System since 2010 and has experience with both outpatient neurologic and inpatient neurologic settings and specializes in stroke and brain injury rehabilitation.
 In 2011 she became certified by the Neuro-IFRAH Organization in the Neuro-Integrative Functional Rehabilitation and Habilitation Approach to the Treatment and Management of Adults with Hemiplegia from Stroke or Brain Injury.
+Stephanie became a board certified specialist in neurologic physical therapy in 2014.
 Her interests are in stroke and neuroanatomy.
 She has presented at several conferences, including TPTA and CSM.
-She is currently the Neurologic Residency Program Manager for Harris Health System.
-She also enjoys professional service through active involvement on the Southeastern District of the TPTA along with Accreditation Services Committee for the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
-Stephanie is an ABPTS board-certified specialist in Neurology.
+She is currently the Neurologic Residency Program Director and Rehab Services Manager for Harris Health System since 2016.
+She also enjoys professional service through active involvement on the Southeastern District of the TPTA, Accreditation Services Committee for the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) and the United Spinal Association: Houston Chapter.

 Jill Jackson PT, DPT, NCS